xakur/soppusite/_posts/2023-02-15-stopping-bad-habits-focus-on-your-feelings-first.md

 [Example 1]
 <br/><br/>
 <b>Bad Habit:</b> Binge eating
-<b>Cause:</b> Feeling sad or feeling bored
+<br/><b>Cause:</b> Feeling sad or feeling bored
-<b>What can you do instead?
+<br/><b>What can you do instead?
 (Solution):</b> Do something else that you enjoy.
 Do something that takes away your sadness or boredom.
 E.g. play games, listen to music, watch funny videos, talk to a friend.
 </div>

 When doing an alternative activity to replace the bad habit, remember to: